A Lovely Planet contributors Sarah and James explore Laos. Here are their top 5 things to do in Luang Prabang.

 When visiting any Buddhist temple, shoulders and knees should be covered at all times to show respect.

-A tradition completed by many locals, but tourists are also welcomed to partake.
-You can join by offering some food on one of many stools set-up on the pavement by the street vendors, or simply sit back and observe this ancient tradition from afar.
+A tradition completed by many locals, but tourists are also welcome to partake.
+You can join by offering some food on one of many stools set up on the pavement by the street vendors, or simply sit back and observe this ancient tradition from afar.

-Unfortunately, tour groups can be a little disrespectful, getting way to close and talking during this sacred tradition.
-We still, however highly recommend this unique and cultural experience as a must do whilst in Laos.
+Unfortunately, tour groups can be a little disrespectful, getting way too close and talking during this sacred tradition.
+We still, however highly recommend this unique and cultural experience as a must-do whilst in Laos.

 A few things to consider during this ceremony: